iensen/plog2.0/plogapp/tests/causality/Readme.md

 The programs in this directory, adapted to the syntax of the solver, contain programs from  joint research with Dr.Michael Gelfond on causal analysis in trajectories of dynamic domains.
+Note that  our solver uses cardinality-based preference for consistency restoring rules.
-Note that, in the example courtorder.plog, for certain scenarious the answers may be different from the one presented in the paper, because our solver uses cardinality-based preference for consistency restoring rules.
+Therefore, in the example courtorder.plog, for certain scenarious the answers may be different from the one presented in the paper.
+We plan to address this limitation in future.

 For detailed instructions on how to install the P-log solver and run the programs (compute possible worlds and probabilities), please refer to https://github.com/iensen/plog2.0/wiki.